mikuso/ocpp-rpc/README.md

   - `endpoint` {String} - The RPC server's endpoint (a websocket URL). **Required**.
   - `identity` {String} - The RPC client's identity.
 Will be automatically encoded. **Required**.
   - `protocols` {Array&lt;String&gt;} - Array of subprotocols supported by this client.
 Defaults to `[]`.
+  - `password` {String} - Optional password to use in HTTP Basic auth.
+(The username will always be the identity).
   - `headers` {Object} - Additional HTTP headers to send along with the websocket upgrade request.
 Defaults to `{}`.
   - `query` {Object|String} - An optional query string or object to append as the query string of the connection URL.
 Defaults to `''`.
   - `callTimeoutMs` {Number} - Milliseconds to wait before unanswered outbound calls are rejected automatically.
 Defaults to `60000`.